 Step 3: Download 10.14.6 Combined installer

 Fortunately, firmware flashing does not require updating in a particular order.
-I went from 22.214.171.124.0 to 126.96.36.199.0 without any problems.
+I went from 188.8.131.52.0 to 184.108.40.206.0 without any problems.
+There's several avenues for this, including the Mac App store, but when I used the Mac App Store route, I didn't get the combined OS installer (The Mojave installer + all the updates to Mojave).
 The easiest way to obtain the final combined update for Mojave is to use Dosdude1's installer.
 Much like before, download the OS DosDude1's installer, even though we have supported hardware but with the patcher for 10.13.

 - Go to DOSdude1 Mojave patcher and download it

 Depending on your security settings, your mac may suggest it's from an unverified developer.
 Go to the system prefs, Security and Privacy (general), and allow the app to open.

 You'll be bugged one last time.

 The patcher should warn you that you are on supported hardware.